irislib/faq/README.md

 Iris asks for 1000 latest events from known users initially.
 Some relays don't like the large authors filter (100-2000).
 Then it subscribes to all upcoming messages but discards those that are from unknown authors.
 When you open someone's profile, all their events are queried.

 ### Umbrel
 Iris may not work with ws: but only with wss: (using webcrypto api).
-Browsers don't let you connect to a non-secure address (ws) if the page is loaded from a secure origin (https)
+Browsers don't let you connect to a non-secure address (ws) if the page is loaded from a secure origin (https).

 ### Timestamps
 Iris saves the notifications and DM threads' last seen timestamp for easier client synchronisation.